Blog · Review Essay · Last reviewed June 25, 2026

 The book belongs on this site because it starts where many AI debates skip ahead.
 Before a chatbot therapist, automated tutor, intake bot, scheduling system, or triage model enters the room, an institution has already decided what counts as work.
 If relationship is understood as warmth, personality, or surplus care, it can be squeezed between measurable tasks.
 If it is understood as skilled labor, automation has to answer a harder question: what exactly is being replaced, and what social product disappears?

 Pugh's answer is that connection is not decoration around the real service.
 In medicine, teaching, therapy, coaching, spiritual care, and many forms of support work, being recognized can be part of the service itself.
-It can change trust, disclosure, motivation, and dignity.
-That is why the book pairs well with this archive's reviews of emotional labor, workplace surveillance, and algorithmic management.
-A metric can see an appointment, a ticket, a lesson, or an outcome code.
+It can change trust, disclosure, motivation, adherence, dignity, and whether a person comes back when the first answer fails.
+A metric can see an appointment, a ticket, a lesson, a session note, or an outcome code.
 It may not see the fragile exchange that made the work meaningful.

 Automation Before the Robot